bobby-didcoding/django_course/steps/module_5.md

 python manage.py migrate
 ```

-You should see this in your terminal log
+You should see this in your terminal log.
 ```
 Operations to perform:
   Apply all migrations: admin, auth, contenttypes, sessions, users